hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 ### Complete Install overview

-On the Complete Install panel, you complete the HP Cloud OS for Moonshot Administration node installation, which installs underlying components on the Administration node.
+On the Complete Install panel, you complete the HP Helion Cloud OS for Moonshot Administration node installation, which installs underlying components on the Administration node.

 You specify the install settings on the Confirm Complete Install Dialog and then finish the install process on the Complete Install Page.